gbisaga/devops/aws-devops-allnotifications.md

   - SNS notifications - not rule level, across all of AWS Config
     - Use case - want overall operational insights to a slack channel about Config as a whole
     - Per-rule use CloudWatch events
-  - Also automatic rule remediation (not as flexible but easier to use and reason about), uses SSM Automations
+  - Also automatic rule remediation (not as flexible but easier to use and reason about)
+    - Uses SSM Automations ONLY!
+    - Lambda used for custom rules, but not for remediations

 ### CloudFormation
 - Specify SNS notifications